disidrosi/disidrosi.github.io/content/blog/07-compiling-crest-macos/index.md

     "software",
     "MacOS"
 ]
+showTableOfContents: true
+showDateUpdated: true
 ---

-> [!NOTE] Summary
+{{< lead >}}
-> This post provides a step-by-step guide for correctly compiling CREST on
-> Apple Silicon Macs (M1, M2, etc.).
-The standard installation method often
-> fails on these systems due to issues with the accelerate libraries.
-I'll walk
-> you through an alternative approach that properly compiles CREST against
-> openblas and lapack instead.
+This post provides a step-by-step guide for correctly compiling CREST on Apple Silicon Macs (M1, M2, etc.).
+The standard installation method often fails on these systems due to issues with the accelerate libraries.
+I'll walk you through an alternative approach that properly compiles CREST against openblas and lapack instead.

-{{% toc %}}
+{{< /lead >}}

 ## What is CREST?